wfailla/un-orchestrator/orchestrator/README.md

 those ports to the running vSwitch.
 Each execution environment may require a different implementation for the compute controller, according to the commands supported by the hypervisor itself.

-Currently it supports network functions as (KVM) VMs, Docker and DPDK processes, although only a subset of them can be available depending on the chosen vSwitch.
+Currently the prototype supports virtual network functions as (KVM) VMs, Docker and DPDK processes, although only a subset of them can be available depending on the chosen vSwitch.
 If you are interested to add the support for a new hypervisor, please check the file [compute_controller/README.md](compute_controller/README.md).